timholy/Revise.jl/docs/src/index.md

 If Revise isn't working for you, here are some steps to try:

 - See [Configuration](@ref) for information on customization options.
-  In particular, some file systems (like NFS) might require special options.
+  In particular, some file systems (like [NFS](https://en.wikipedia.org/wiki/Network_File_System)) and current users of [WSL2](https://devblogs.microsoft.com/commandline/announcing-wsl-2/) might require special options.
 - Revise can't handle all kinds of code changes; for more information, see the section on [Limitations](@ref).
 - Try running `test Revise` from the Pkg REPL-mode.